Chapter Contents

 13.1 Introduction

-While space debris is present throughout space, there is a large accumulation around Earth particularly in low-Earth orbit (LEO) where most space operations take place.
-This is also attributed to the increased launch cadence of small spacecraft and the recent surge in constellations in the past decade.
+While space debris is present throughout space, there is a large accumulation around Earth, particularly in low-Earth orbit (LEO), where most space operations take place.
+This is also attributed to the increased launch cadence of small spacecraft and the recent surge in constellations over the past decade.
 Improved access to space has made LEO accessible and less expensive for more countries, organizations, and institutions to launch small spacecraft, which adds to the associated risks and threats of space debris.
-Estimates of the accumulation of orbital debris suggest approximately 1,100,000 objects with a diameter 1 – 10 cm, and over 36,500 pieces with diameters >10 cm, are in orbit between geostationary, equatorial, and LEO altitudes (1).
+Estimates of the accumulation of orbital debris suggest approximately 1,100,000 objects with a diameter 1–10 cm, and over 36,500 pieces with diameters >10 cm, are in orbit between geostationary, equatorial, and LEO altitudes (1).
 Figure 13.1 shows a representation of the orbital debris around Earth.
-Additionally, the orbital lifetime of space debris can be extremely long since atmospheric drag is only effective at <250 km (2).
+Additionally, the orbital lifetime of space debris can be extremely long since atmospheric drag is only effective at altitudes below ~250 km (2).

 Spacecraft deorbit methods are either passive or active.
-Passive deorbit methods have gained maturity since the last iteration of this report, and there are more devices with high Technology Readiness Levels (TRL≥8) that are guaranteed to satisfy current lifetime requirements.
+Passive deorbit methods have gained maturity since the last iteration of this report, and there are more devices with high Technology Readiness Levels (TRL≥8) capable of satisfying current lifetime requirements.
 Traditionally, passive systems were the main option for deorbiting due to their increased simplicity, however recently active methods are gaining traction.
-Common active deorbiting requires attitude control and, in some cases, surplus propellant post-mission, such as a steered drag sail that relies on a functioning attitude control system, or on actuators for pointing the sail.
-Propulsion devices for deorbiting techniques are considered risky due to potential failure or malfunction of either the spacecraft, up until its final stage of decommission, or the propulsive technology itself.
+Common active deorbiting approaches require attitude control and, in some cases, surplus propellant post-mission, such as a steered drag sail that relies on a functioning attitude control system, or on actuators for pointing the sail.
+Propulsion devices for deorbiting techniques are considered risky due to potential failure or malfunction of either the spacecraft, throughout its operational life, or the propulsive technology itself.
 Adequate attitude control and navigation capabilities after the mission for a controlled reentry are never a guarantee.
-Some of the new active deorbiting solutions include a separate spacecraft that can attach to the defunct satellite to bring it down to lower orbits where the satellites can complete the deorbit using their own drag decay.
+Some of the new active deorbiting solutions include a separate spacecraft that can attach to the defunct satellite to bring it down to lower orbits where the satellites can complete deorbit using atmospheric drag.

-The influx of small spacecraft in LEO has also developed space situational awareness and space traffic management data.
+The influx of small spacecraft in LEO has driven the development of space situational awareness and space traffic management data.
 For more information, please see the Identification and Tracking Systems chapter.

 Chapter Organization